contract dispute arbitration in Houston, Texas 77093

 In June 2023, both parties agreed to arbitration under the rules of the American Arbitration Association, seeking to avoid costly litigation.
 The arbitration took place over two tense days in a conference room overlooking a humid Houston skyline near zip code 77093.
 Arbitrator Deborah Nguyen, known for her meticulous approach, presided.
 Larsen presented detailed invoices, subcontractor statements, and expert testimony from a structural engineer supporting the unforeseen issues.
 Hernandez countered with budget reports, correspondence emphasizing the fixed-price agreement, and argued that Larsen had failed to sufficiently communicate change order details early enough.
 Outcome

 After deliberation, Arbitrator Nguyen ruled largely in favor of Larsen Construction, awarding a partial increase of $85,000—a figure balancing the unforeseen expenses while accounting for some responsibility on Larsen for delay penalties.
-Vertex Property Group was ordered to pay Larsen $550,000 total, including $350,000 withheld payments plus the awarded amount, less some offsets for late completion.
+Vertex the claimant was ordered to pay Larsen $550,000 total, including $350,000 withheld payments plus the awarded amount, less some offsets for late completion.
 The arbitration award was final and binding, ending months of acrimony.
 Both parties walked away drained but relieved: Vertex secured the renovated storefronts to lease out, and Larsen received most of the money due, allowing the company to stabilize its cash flow.
 Reflection

 Tracy